seandstewart/bardly/pending/romances/pericles/11-player.md

 This is your wife. ...

 **PERICLES**
-...Reverend appearer, no;
+...
+Reverend appearer, no;
 I threw her overboard with these very arms.

 **CERIMON**
 Upon this coast, I warrant you. ...

 **PERICLES**
-...'Tis most certain.
+...
+'Tis most certain.

 **CERIMON**
 Look to the lady; O, she's but o'erjoy'd.